Clean Energy for the Island

 Just on the other side of the door to the Rumlepotten Kindergarden there is a screen.
 It shows how much energy is produced during the day in the Kindergarden.
 Some would probably think that the energy level in a Kindergarden is always high, but the figures on the screen can vary quite a lot.
 The screen doesn’t show the energy emission from each small child of course, on the contrary, it shows the energy production generated by the solar panels on the roof.

-Most people probably know Samsø’s general green energy profi le, including the large windturbines, which together with local district heating plants, have made the island 100 per cent CO2 neutral – and even supply green energy to the mainland.
+Most people probably know Samsø’s general green energy profi le, including the large windturbines, which together with local district heating plants, covers a large part of the island’s energy consumption – and even supply green energy to the mainland.
 But in daily life Samsø Municipality has also started many smaller projects that contribute to preserve the island’s green profile and save money for the municipality.
 Among other things, this includes the solar panels that have invaded the roofs of Kindergarden Rumlepotten, Samsø sports centre, the old school in Onsbjerg, the council house, and Ballen ferry port.

 Good for the Purse and the Environment